apex/up/docs/configuration.md

 Note that upon provisioning free SSL certificates AWS will send you a verification email to ensure that you own the domain name.

 You can read more about this process on the [Validate Domain Ownership](http://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate.html) page.

+## Custom Domains

+Custom domain mapping is not _yet_ supported.
+For now you can visit `/apigateway` in the AWS console, click "Custom Domain Names", and map your stage(s).
+Note that Cloudfront can take up to 30 minutes to provision (unfortunately).
+Better solutions are coming.